qwtel/rdndc/README.md

 (and to some extent classes) that will be used based on some strategy.
 Redundant implementations of methods can be invoked probabilistically or as a fall back if an exception gets thrown.

-Annotations are used to mark methods as similar or "redundant":
+### Example

-    Invoker invoker = new RandomInvoker(this); // choose strategy
+    Invoker invoker = new RandomInvoker(this); // different invokers use different strategies

     public String format(String digits) { // public stub
-        return (String) invoker.invoke("format", digits); // invoker chooses the actual implementation }
+        return (String) invoker.invoke("format", digits); // the invoker chooses the implementation }

-    @rdndc("format") // mark the method as redundant private String librarianFormat(String digits) { // private implementation
+    @rdndc("format") // mark method as redundant
+    private String librarianFormat(String digits) { // private implementation
         return String.format("%05d", Integer.parseInt(digits));
     }

-    @rdndc("format") // mark the method as redundant private String functionalFormat(String digits) { // another implementation
+    @rdndc("format") // mark method as redundant
+    private String functionalFormat(String digits) { // another implementation
         if (digits.length() >= 5) return digits;
         else return functionalFormat('0' + digits);
     }

+### Acknowledgements

+Inspired by and examples taken from [The Narcissism of Small Code Differences](http://raganwald.com/2008/05/narcissism-of-small-code-differences.html).